bensobkowiak/GenomicsCourse/Practicals/TreeTime.md

 The following files will be used for this exercise:

-- **P1_aligned_masked.fasta** – The aligned multisequence FASTA file of 1788 SARS-CoV-2 sequences downloaded from GISAID and aligned and masked in previous exercises.
+- **Taiwan_B117_aligned_masked.fasta** – The aligned multisequence FASTA file of 246 SARS-CoV-2 B.1.1.7 sequences from Taiwan downloaded from GISAID and aligned and masked in previous exercises.

-- **P1_MLtree.treefile** – The un-timed Maximum Likelihood phylogeny produced from the 1788 SARS-CoV-2 sequences in the previous exercise.
+- **Taiwan_B117_MLtree.treefile** – The un-timed Maximum Likelihood phylogeny with bootstrapping produced from the 246 SARS-CoV-2 sequences in the previous exercise.
 This has also been provided for you in the Data folder.

-- **P1_dates_location.csv** – A CSV file containing the sequence names (column 1), collection dates (column 2), and location of collection (column 3) for the P1 SARS-CoV-2 sequences.
+- **Taiwan_B117_dates.csv** – A CSV file containing the sequence names (column 1) and collection dates (column 2) of the 246 SARS-CoV-2 B.1.1.7 sequences from Taiwan.